 ACCOUNTS OF PHYSICALLY IMPAIRED PERSON

 A physically impaired person may open an account in his sole name or jointly with other person(s).
 The Bank may at its discretion open deposit accounts other than Current Accounts.
-The account of such person may be opened provided he/she calls on the Bank personally along with a witness who is known to both the depositor and the Bank.
+The account of such person may be opened provided he/she calls on the Bank personally along with a witness who is known to both the depositor and the Bank. .

 ACCOUNTS OF VISUALLY IMPAIRED PERSON

-A visually impaired person may open Savings Bank account in his sole name or jointly with other person(s).
-The Bank may at its discretion open deposit accounts other than Current Accounts of visually impaired person.
+A Blind/visually challenged person can open ordinary or cheque operated deposit account in his/ her sole name or jointly with other person(s) or in the names of sole proprietorship concerns / firms/partnerships where a Blind / visually challenged person (s) is / are involved.
 The account of such person may be opened provided he/she calls on the Bank personally along with a witness who is known to both the depositor and the Bank.
 All banking facilities such as cheque book, ATM facility, INB, lockers, retail loans etc. are offered to visually challenged persons without any discrimination.
 The facilities provided to Sick, Old and Incapacitated Persons (regarding operations of accounts through identification of thumb/toe impression/mark by two independent witnesses and authorizing a person who would withdraw the amount on behalf of such customers) shall also be extended to the Visually Impaired Customers.

 ACCOUNTS OF DISABLED PERSONS WITH AUTISM, CEREBRAL PALSY, MENTAL RETARDATION AND MULTIPLE DISABILITIES